Tyrian purple

 Fabrics dyed in the current era from different species of sea snail.
-The colours in this photograph may not represent them precisely.
+The colours in this photograph may not represent them accurately.

 Tyrian purple (πορφύρα porphúra; purpura), also known as royal purple, imperial purple, imperial dye, or simply tyrian, is a reddish-purple natural dye.
+It is secreted by several species of predatory sea snails in the family Muricidae, rock snails originally known by the name murex (Bolinus brandaris, Hexaplex trunculus and Stramonita haemastoma).
+The coloured compound is 6,6'-dibromoindigo.

 The name Tyrian refers to the city of Tyre in ancient Phoenicia (modern-day Lebanon).
-It is secreted by several species of predatory sea snails in the family Muricidae, rock snails originally known by the name Murex (Bolinus brandaris, Hexaplex trunculus and Stramonita haemastoma).
-In ancient times, extracting this dye involved tens of thousands of snails and substantial labour, and as a result, the dye was highly valued.
-The coloured compound is 6,6'-dibromoindigo.
+In ancient times, extracting this dye involved tens of thousands of snails and substantial labour, and as a result the dye was costly to use and conferred a high social value on those whose clothing bore its color.

 History

 A 20th-century depiction of a Roman triumph celebrated by Julius Caesar.
 Caesar, riding in the chariot, wears the solid Tyrian purple toga picta.
 In the foreground, two Roman magistrates are identified by their toga praetexta, white with a stripe of Tyrian purple.

 Biological pigments were often difficult to acquire, and the details of their production were kept secret by the manufacturers.
 Tyrian purple is a pigment made from the mucus of several species of murex snail.
 Production of Tyrian purple for use as a fabric dye began as early as 1200 BC by the Phoenicians, and was continued by the Greeks and Romans until 1453 AD, with the fall of Constantinople.
 In the same way as the modern-day Latin alphabet of Phoenician origin, Phoenician purple pigment was spread through the unique Phoenician trading empire.
 The pigment was expensive and time-consuming to produce, and items coloured with it became associated with power and wealth.
 This popular idea of purple being elite contributes to the modern day widespread belief that purple is a "royal colour".
 The colour of textiles from this period provides insight into socio-cultural relationships within ancient societies, in addition to providing insights on technological achievements, fashion, social stratification, agriculture and trade connections.
 Despite their value to archaeological research, textiles are quite rare in the archaeological record.
 Like any perishable organic material, they are usually subject to rapid decomposition and their preservation over millennia requires exacting conditions to prevent destruction by microorganisms.